 Member of the Committee and Member of MelaNoMore Buddies

-Around early 2019, I noticed my freckle above my knee was getting larger.
-So I went to my GP and asked if I can be referred to a Dermatologist.
-The Dr looked with his presumably magnifying glass and said, “no it is fine”.
-I would have persisted, but I went there to get migraine tablets, as my head was killing me; so I wasn’t really bothered or in the right frame of mind to persist.
-However, eventually six months later after my friends kept reminding me to make another appointment, I decided to see a different GP, and would be firmer – I didn’t need to as she said, of course.
-So in late September a two inch biopsy was taken from my leg and was told, I think its ok, however, it may be Melanoma and the Dermatologist was sure it was caught early.
+Around early 2019, I noticed the freckle above my knee was getting larger.
+Initially going to my GP and asked if I can be referred to a Dermatologist, my GP looked with his Dermoscopy and said, “no it is fine”.
+Six months later after I decided to see a different GP, who did refer me – so, in late September a biopsy was taken from my leg, and was told, I think it might be Melanoma and was sure it was in its early stage.
 I am optimistic, so I wasn’t worried.
-Anyway, six weeks later it came back as a Desmoplastic Melanoma, which means high risk of coming back but low risk of going into the lymph nodes.
-I was still fine, as she said, we have caught it early and its only stage 2.
+Results showed it was Melanoma, and its only stage 2.

-In January 2020, Mr Pakzad performed the operation and managed to stitch it up, nevertheless I was so frightened of it splitting open.
+January 2020, my surgeon Mr Pakzad performed the operation successfully.
 In March, I was extremely worried, as my leg wouldn’t bend – it felt like a block of wood was stopping it.
-So I called one of Mr Pakzad’s nurses in St Luke’s asking if I could tail onto the end of their clinic and they said yes.
-Mr Pakzad put my mind at rest, and said that I just need some physiotherapy.
+So, I called one of Mr Pakzad’s nurses in St Luke’s asking if I could tail onto the end of their clinic and they said yes.
+My surgeon put my mind at rest and said that I just need some physiotherapy.
 The relief was cathartic, as I didn’t think I was going to be able to walk properly again, which frightened me enormously.
-Sadly the wait for the NHS was one month, so I went privately asap, and after two one hour sessions, I was practically walking normally again.
-I kept up my physiotherapy for four further weeks, which made all the difference and she pushed me really hard – exactly what I needed.
-Mr Pakzad, said he hasn’t had any of his Desmoplastic Melanomas come back in six years.
-So I don’t worry at all when I go back every four months for an all over body check – my attitude is, “I’ll be fine”.
-This will carry on in total for five years.
-So we are all looked after well and should be grateful for the wonderful Royal Surrey, as I feel with all departments, it is a good hospital with great staff.
+Sadly, the wait for the NHS was one month, so I went privately asap, and after two one-hour sessions, I was practically walking normally again.
+I kept up my physiotherapy for four further weeks, which made all the difference.
+We are all looked after well and should be grateful for the wonderful Royal Surrey, as I feel with all departments, it is a good hospital with great staff.

-I was back playing tennis after six months, (gently of course) and only doubles… AND, to put a smile on your faces; whilst in a friends house again after six months of my operation, I jumped on my friend’s son’s skateboard, (not been on one for 37 yrs).
-Now at 52, I could still do it, tick tack and riding fast down the road (I felt like I was 15 again) and I didn’t want to get off the board.
-My friend’s son, said I was Cool.
-Wow!… So when things seem like they aren’t going to get better and its never ending and exhausting being on crutches, they do get better.
+I was back playing tennis after six months, (gently of course) AND, to put a smile on your faces; I jumped on my friend’s son’s skateboard, (not been on one for 37 yrs).
+Now at 52, I could still do it, riding fast down the road (I felt like I was 15 again) and I didn’t want to get off the board.
+My friend’s son said I was Cool.
+So, when things seem like they aren’t going to get better and it’s never-ending and exhausting being on crutches, they do get better.